 Distracted driving is a huge concern

-Distracted driving affects everyone, and it’s become even more of a concern with time.
-The majority (87.5 percent) of those surveyed for the foundation’s annual Traffic Safety Culture Index, which identifies driver attitudes and behaviors, said distracted drivers have become a bigger problem than in previous years.
+Distracted driving affects everyone, and it’s become even more of a concern over time.
+The majority (87.5%) of those surveyed for the foundation’s annual Traffic Safety Culture Index, which identifies driver attitudes and behaviors, said distracted drivers have become a bigger problem than in previous years.
 This concern came ahead of:

 Should there be a cellphone/smartphone ban?

 So, does this mean most people are for a total ban of cellphone/smartphone use while driving?

 The majority of those surveyed (87.6%) approve of legislation that prohibits reading, typing or sending a text message or an email while driving.
 73.4% also support a ban on holding a hand-held cellphone while driving.
 And in the latest survey, 58% of drivers say talking on a cellphone behind the wheel threatens their personal safety, while 78% believe texting is a significant danger.

 But what about a total ban on using cellphones while driving altogether?
 As far as a total ban goes, only 40.9% are in favor of such a rule.